Superstar (Wizkid album): Singles

 The album's lead single, "Holla at Your Boy", was released on 2 January 2010.
 The accompanying music video for the song, which was filmed at Dowen College in Lekki, features cameo appearances from Skales and Ice Prince.
 "Tease Me/Bad Guys" was released on 2 April 2010, as the album's second single.
 Its music video was filmed by Kemi Adetiba at Aqua Nightclub in Abuja.
 The album's third single, "Don't Dull", was released on 4 December 2010; the song's official remix features vocals by Akon and was leaked on 26 October 2011.
 "Love My Baby" was released on 29 August 2011 as the album's fourth single.

 The album's fifth single, "Pakurumo", was released on 10 December 2011.
 The accompanying music video for the song features cameo appearances from Pasuma, Ali Baba, Tee-A, Funke Akindele, Skales, Lynxxx, Davido, Banky W, Pope Da Hitman, Tiwa Savage, Mo'Cheddah, and Ice Prince.
 The music video for "Oluwa Lo Ni", the album's fifth single, was filmed in 3D by Eban Olivier of Mushroom Productions and released on 17 July 2012.

 Critical reception

 Superstar received generally positive reviews from music critics.
-A writer for the website Jaguda.com awarded the album 7 stars out of 10, describing it as "a sound album for an artist who has put out numerous profitable songs".
-A 360nobs contributor granted the album an overall verdict of 7.5 out of 10, saying it doesn't contain political themes and that its lyrical content doesn't border that of the Abami Eda.
+Arinze Obikili, a writer for the website Jaguda.com awarded the album 7 stars out of 10, describing it as "a sound album for an artist who has put out numerous profitable songs".
+Oye Akideinde of 360nobs granted the album an overall verdict of 7.5 out of 10, saying it doesn't contain political themes and that its lyrical content doesn't border that of the Abami Eda.
 A Nigerian Entertainment Today writer gave the album 3 stars out of 5, commending Wizkid for "compressing albums 2 and 3 of his career into one CD" and saying the record "could be the beginning of something very special in Nigerian music".